Back to all Articles

 Begin with a word editor.

-Write the problem in your own words.
+Write the problem in your own document.
 Clearly state:

 This step may appear simple, but it is critical.
 Clear writing forces clear thinking and prevents wasted effort during research.